wp-plugins/wp-embed-facebook/readme.txt

 == Description ==

-With this plugin you can embed any public facebook video, page, post, profile, photo or event directly into a wordpress post, without having to write a single line of code.
-Simply put the facebook url on a separate line on the content of any post, and this plugin will try to fetch data associated with that url and display it on publishing, if the data is not public, like “invite only” events or private profiles, it'll return a link.
+Embed any public facebook video, page, post, profile, photo or event directly into a wordpress post, without having to write a single line of code.
+Simply put the facebook url on a separate line on the content of any post, and this plugin will fetch data associated with that url and display it, if the data is not public, like “invite only” events or private profiles, will return a link.

 = Supported Embeds =
 * Facebook Videos